CaryRoys/JellyfinAutomation/README.md

 # JellyfinAutomation

-Habeeb's repo for storing various useful bits of automation related to running your own Jellyfin server on Windows.
+Cary's repo for storing various useful bits of automation related to running your own Jellyfin server on Windows.

 `JellyFinRestHelper.ps1` - the functions as detailed on this blog post: https://medium.com/@caryroys/a-working-example-of-jellyfin-automation-196d72bf4542